SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-11-tricks-and-hacks/tricks/tricks.md

 Console.WriteLine("{0:f2}", num);
 ```

-In this case after the number we add `:f2`, which will limit the number to 2 decimal places and will work like `Math.Round(…)`.
-You should keep in mind that the number after the letter `f` means to how many decimal places the number is rounded \(i.e. it can be `f3` or `f5`\).
+In this case after the number we add `:f2`, which will limit the number to 2 digits after the decimal point and will work like `Math.Round(…)`.
+You should keep in mind that the number after the letter `f` means to how many digits after the decimal point the number is rounded \(i.e. it can be `f3` or `f5`\).

 ## How to Write a Conditional Statement?